Amsterdam/dataservices-airflow/README.md

 Make sure the Operators are connected into a DAG (using the `>>` Airflow syntax).

-Airflow polls the `src/dags` directory at regular interval, so it will pick up the new DAG.
+Airflow polls the `src/dags` directory at regular intervals, so it will pick up the new DAG.
 In the Airflow web UI, the new DAG can be activated using (On/Off) switch in column 2 of DAG overview.

 In the tree view of a DAG the status of the Operator steps are visible and the logs can be checked.